GanjaGanja/angular-schematics-test/README.md

 `schematics .:hello --dry-run=false` will run this test schematics with prompt.

+`ng g ../angular-schematics-test/src/collection.json:hello` will run this test schematics with prompt from another Angular App (it needs to be executed from Angular App).

 ### Links

 Repo is based on good article at https://tomastrajan.medium.com/total-guide-to-custom-angular-schematics-5c50cf90cdb4